-Students will receive assigned parking the first week of class and may be required to pay a fee for parking/driving pass.
+Daytime students will receive and assigned parking spot within the first week of class and may be required to pay a fee for parking pass.
 No student is to park anywhere but the designated parking areas without written permission.
 Students are expected to drive with caution in parking areas.
 Reckless driving or unsafe operation of a motor vehicle on school property may be cause for revocation of driving privileges.